 Q: What’s your biggest surprise from research?

-A: There have been some doozies.
-Being legally able to sue somebody in court and get an order for them to marry you (England, 18th century); people going through a fake marriage ceremony with an imposter and then sueing to obtain conjugal rights with the real person whose name had been used….
+A: Ooh, hard to pick!
+Being legally able to sue somebody in court and get an order for them to marry you (England, 18th century); women going through a fake marriage ceremony with an imposter and then dumping their legal debt liabilities on the real man whose name had been used….
 Also, there seems to have been a sort of stylized theatrical courtship employed by some Englishmen in the mid-eighteenth century that involved weeping on their knees and imploring the cruel fair for her favor—can’t you just imagine trying to fake all that up?
 But the best story I can remember, from research on my first novel, was the story of an East German base commander who wanted to defect to the Americans.
 So he called the entire base population onto the parade ground and ordered them to attention.
 And walked away, and drove out the back gate.
 And they were all still standing there….

 Q: Who’s your favorite historical novel hero?

 A: If favorite means the guy you’d bring home to your mother….
 “Jolly” Roger McKay, from James Oliver Curwood’s A Country Beyond.
 I don’t care for all of Curwood’s books, but that one is a keeper.